Krausi96/plan2fund-nextgen/redesign/GPT_PROMPT_FOR_STRATEGIC_ANALYSIS.md

    - How to guide users through template requirements?

 5. **What will the user actually have in front of him?**
+   - What exactly will the user see and interact with?
    - Small questions per chapter?
    - How much must the user answer?
    - How to ensure high-quality document?
+   - What's the actual user experience flow?

 6. **How should we include the preview?**
    - Current: Export to PDF/DOCX